BrennanBarker/envy/README.md

 A dead-simple wrapper for managing Python virtual environments.

 ## What?
-`envy` is a *small* library--just two shell functions and two environment variables--intended to help manage Python virtual environments, with facilities for making, copying, removing, renaming, and listing your environments.
+`envy` is a tiny library--just two shell functions and two environment variables--intended to help manage Python virtual environments, with facilities for making, copying, removing, renaming, and listing your environments.